 Then there are products such as Rip Curl’s Search GPS (view on Amazon).
 This is a watch specifically designed for surfers.
 It can count waves, track speeds, distances, local tides and distances travelled.

 But realistically, not all of us can afford tailor made products for each sport, or higher end smart devices.
 This is why the more ‘budget’ end of the market is starting to catch on.
-Fitbit’s Flex 2 is one such device.
+Fitbit’s Inspire HR is one such device.
 It comes with water resistance and can be used when swimming.
-The Versa is a step up for the company, its first fully fledged smartwatches that are water-resistant, too.
+The Versa 2 is a step up for the company, the second generation of its first fully fledged smartwatch that is water-resistant, too.

 This article wouldn’t be complete if we didn’t mention the Apple Watch.
-Its most recent iteration brings a host of new features such as an ECG monitor, watching out for trips and falls, keeping tabs on low/high heart rate and irregular heart rate alerts.
+Its most recent iteration brings an always-on display, along with a host of new features of the fourth generation.
+This includes an ECG monitor, watching out for trips and falls, keeping tabs on low/high heart rate and irregular heart rate alerts.
 Nothing new in terms of water sports but the device does take across all the great H2O features of its predecessor.

 Wearables are an exciting prospect for water sports and although still in early stages of use, sports which were previously difficult to learn and participate in can use wearables and even virtual reality.
 A world where we can practice surfing or paddle-boarding in the comfort of our living room is just around the corner.

 Like this article?
 Subscribe to our monthly newsletter and never miss out!